Some people find that avoiding specific triggers like dairy, fried food, and gluten helps reduce irritable bowel syndrome (IBS) symptoms.

 If you want to try out the low FODMAP diet, talk with a healthcare professional trained in digestive conditions, such as a registered dietitian or gastroenterologist.

-Fried foods and foods high in fat can be harder for the body to digest.
-In people with IBS, they may cause uncomfortable side effects like gas, bloating, and diarrhea.
+Fried foods and foods high in fat may be harder to digest for someone with IBS.
+They may worsen symptoms like gas, bloating, and diarrhea.

 What triggers IBS flare-ups?